Deivydas Matulevičius

-Deivydas Matulevičius (born 8 April 1989) is a Lithuanian footballer who plays as a striker for I Lyga club Dainava.
+Deivydas Matulevičius (born 8 April 1989) is a Lithuanian former professional footballer who played as a striker.
 Matulevičius has previously played for Interas-AE Visaginas, FC Vilnius and Žalgiris Vilnius in Lithuania, Odra Wodzisław, Cracovia and Reșița in Poland, Pandurii Târgu Jiu, FC Botoșani and Rapid București in Romania, Tobol in Kazakhstan, Royal Mouscron in Belgium, Hibernian in Scotland and Glentoran in Northern Ireland.

 Career

 Club

 Matulevičius signed a two-year contract with Hibernian in July 2017.
 He scored in a 5–0 Scottish League Cup win against Ayr United on 8 August, but made few appearances and was made available for transfer in December.
 He was subsequently released from his contract on 31 January 2018.

 In January 2020, Matulevičius signed for Glentoran.

 In 2021, Matulevičius joined Lithuanian club Dainava.